jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 _The hardest problem in computer science is not being an opinionated jerk about everything._ ― Nick Takayama

-Don't be the arrogant/opinionated jerk, but you don't need to be _life of the party_ either.
+Don't be the arrogant/opinionated jerk, but you don't need to be _the life of the party_ either.

 Be kind, respectful and helpful.
 The rest will fall into place.

+Likeability is more than just being pleasant.
+Software Engineering is a social discipline.
+Likeability is the grease that keeps the gears moving smoothly.
+It's building relationships.
+It's helping others with a technical issue who will return the favor when you need it.
+It's former coworker who lets you know about a great opportunity at their current company and thought of you.

 This is the dating equivalent of being a decent person that someone would want to invest a relationship with you.